Ordinary bacon cheeseburgers have got nothing on our bacon jam burger!

 1 teaspoon Morton’s kosher salt (read more about the science of salt here)

 Sliced tomato (optional)

 1) Cook.
-To prepare the bourbon bacon jam, cook the bacon in a large skillet over medium-high heat, stirring frequently until the fat is rendered and the bacon is browned, approximately 10 minutes.
+To prepare the bourbon bacon jam, cut the bacon into 1-inch pieces.
+Cook the bacon in a large skillet over medium-high heat, stirring frequently until the fat is rendered and the bacon is browned, approximately 10 minutes.
 Remove the bacon from the skillet and place on paper towels to drain.
 Remove all but one tablespoon of the bacon grease from the skillet.
 Add the diced onions and cook until they are soft and translucent, approximately 7 minutes.
 Add the coffee to the skillet and use a spoon to scrape the browned bits from the bottom of the pan.
 Add the bacon, bourbon, vinegar, brown sugar, and maple syrup to the skillet.
 Reduce the heat to low and simmer until the mixture is thick like a syrup, approximately 15 minutes.
 Transfer the mixture to a blender or food processor and pulse until coarsely chopped.
 Use within an hour, or the jam can be refrigerated in an airtight container for up to four weeks.

 2) Fire up.
 Prepare a grill for indirect cooking by placing a chimney full of pre-heated charcoal briquets on one side of the grill’s charcoal grate in order to create direct and indirect cooking zones.
 Adjust the grill vents to bring the temperature to about 225°F on the indirect side.
 Add 2 to 3 chunks of your favorite smoking wood to the charcoal for flavor.
 On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F on the indirect side.